-Course Name: Automotive Technology I Grades: 11-12 Credit: 3 Electives

-Prerequisite: Knowledge of Algebra 1 concepts, ability to work formulas and equations, reading and writing at grade level
+Course Name: Automotive Technology I Grades: 11-12 Credit: 3 Electives Prerequisite: Knowledge of Algebra 1 concepts, ability to work formulas

 Description: The automotive technology program will prepare students for entry level positions in the automotive field.
-The Maintenance and Light Repair curriculum is approved by The National Automotive

-Technicians Education Foundation (NATEF), and the program is NATEF certified in the following areas: brakes, electrical, engine performance, steering and suspension, engine repair, automatic and manual transmissions, and heating and air conditioning.
+The Maintenance and Light Repair curriculum is approved by The National Automotive Technicians Education Foundation (NATEF), and the program is NATEF certified in the following areas: brakes, electrical, engine performance, steering and suspension, engine repair, automatic and manual transmissions, and heating and air conditioning.
 Industry standards are used and incorporated as well as up to date equipment to prepare a student for today's work environment.
 Students will be taught professionalism that an employer will expect on the job.
 The program offers a second year to improve students' skills and to advance knowledge in additional areas.

-NATEF Brakes NATEF Electrical NATEF Engine Performance NATEF Steering and Suspension SP/2 Safety Program
+NATFF Brakes NATEF Electrical NATEF Engine Performance NATEF Steering and Suspension SP/2 Safety Program

-College Credit Opportunities:

-Articulation Agreements with:

-Southern Maine Community College

-Central Maine Community College
+College Credit Opportunities: Articulation Agreements with: Southern Maine Community College Central Maine Community College